Georgian, Craftsman Homes, Bungalows, Tudors, Colonials, Cape Cods, Ranch style, and more in my Nashville House Portrait collection.

 One of the first architectural icons I visited in Nashville was the Replica of the Parthenon in Greece.
 The building itself and the Athena statue that accompanies it are both full-scale replicas of the Athenian originals.
 Having been to Athens and seen these relics for myself, re-creating them is an incredible feat, and a tribute to the ancient masters of architecture.

-My completed series includes paintings of 30 homes in 8 of my favorite neighborhoods and in 13 different architectural styles.
+My series so far includes paintings of 30 homes in 8 of my favorite neighborhoods and in 13 different architectural styles.
 These neighborhoods include Belle Meade, Bellmont- Hillsboro, Green Hills, Hillsboro Village, Lockeland Springs, Melrose, Oak Hill, and West Meade.

 Favorite Homes in Eight Neighborhoods of Nashville